roshanslopez/Portfolio_website/README.md

 # My Portfolio Website

 Welcome to my portfolio website!
-This site showcases my work and skills as a designer.
+This site showcases my work and skills.
 It's built using just HTML, CSS, and JavaScript.

 ## Overview